PaimaStudios/midnight-game-2/cli/README.md

 ### Deployment Commands

-Deploy a new Game2 contract:
+Deploy a new Game contract:

 ```bash
 yarn deploy